The Challenge XXX: Dirty 30: Final challenge

 For the final challenge, the competition moved to Salta, Argentina, where the players will compete for their share of $1 Million.
 The players will compete in a series of timed checkpoints full of unpredictable twists and turns.
-First place players will receive $450,000 each, second will receive $35,000 each, and third will receive $15,000 each.
-To kick off the final challenge, players were tasked with jumping 20,000 feet out of an airplane.
-Players would then continue on through the course with the help of video clues from TJ.
+First place players receive $450,000 each, second receive $35,000 each, and third receive $15,000 each.
+To kick off the final challenge, players are tasked with jumping 20,000 feet out of an airplane.
+Players would then continue on through the course.